 - 1. Make sure you have read "What you need to know this week" so that you know what to emphasise with your child. - 2.
 Read the sheet to your child.
 Ask for their ideas on how to solve the first problem.
 Encourage them to think about splitting the remaining \$4 into cents to distribute.
 Provide the coins on the paper if needed to help your child think about exchanging the gold coins for silver. - 3.
 If your child gets stuck, reduce the amount of money to \$21.
 This - 4.
-The second question will be more difficult as it will result in a recurring decimal.
-It will require your child to think through what that means and how to round. - 5.
+The second question should be relatively easy after the first.
+It provides a second opportunity to work out how to divide the money. - 5.
 Discuss what your child found out with them.
 Keep in mind the ideas from the "What you need to know this week" section so that you can ask questions that are appropriate to the issues identified.